 Replaced with a surface mounted fixtures and opening sealed.

-Variance #23: DOE granted a variance from SWS Section 7.8003.14b Fixture Replacement allowing: WA to install Energy Star compliant or replacement lighting fixtures comparable in energy use and cost.

 Exceptions:

 Air sealed as approved by the authority having jurisdiction,or

 Separated with a minimum of three (3) inch clearance from insulation with a fire-rated (5/8” gyp, aluminum damming, or other fire rated material equivalent to ASTM E 84) airtight closure taller than the surrounding attic insulation.
 The top of the enclosure shall be left free of insulation.